 - Fill the bottom of your well with one to two inches of gravel to aid drainage.
-Without the gravel, water can pool and enter the box, making it a muddy mess.

 - Schedule 40 PVC pipe should be laid in the trench out to the location where your valve boxes will be situated.
 There may be more than one location, such as the front yard and backyard, but keep the valves close to each other.